carolz19/charge-notifs/README.md

 # Charging Notifs
-A minimalist menu-bar app for macOS that gives you notifications to stop charging when your battery level is at 75% and to start charging when it's 25%.
+A minimalist menu-bar app for macOS that notifies you to stop charging when your battery level is above 80% and to start charging when it's below 20%.